 Stephen Munday CBE, Chief Executive of The Cam Academy Trust, said: “We are delighted that these sports facilities will work for all, both school and community.
 As well as running schools with high-quality education, we want our schools to be at the hearts of their communities, adding value for everyone.
 We hope this is an excellent example of this.”

-The gym is one of 11 across South Cambridgeshire which work with the council to ensure community access can be provided and is not part of larger regional or national chains.
+The gym is one of 11 across South Cambridgeshire which work with us to ensure community access can be provided, and is not part of larger regional or national chains.